 These can provide a deep analysis of your genetic make-up and your gene expression, helping you to make the right nutritional choices and lifestyle changes.

-A consultation with one of our expertly trained naturopaths or nutritional therapists can also help to guide you through this process.
+A consultation with one of our expertly trained Personalised Health practitioners can help to guide you through this process.

 Test don't guess!

 The sample collection is straightforward.
 A simple saliva swab is all we need.